2000 -2010 - The Next Millennium

 (Associated Information Document) in

 the form of a PDF.
-They were put into a zip file and sent to the suppliers.
+They were put into an email sent to the suppliers.

 The native file is not a good conduit to dispense engineering information to